 Lease of University Houses - The University owns and operates several houses that can be leased to student organizations.
-For further information about lease arrangements, contact the director of housing or vice president for financial services.
+For further information about lease arrangements, contact the Director of Housing or Vice President of Finance and Administration.

-Purchase or Renting Property Off Campus - The Board of Trustees authorizes the Administration (according to Board of Trustees Policy No. 705) to allow University organizations to purchase or rent property off campus, if done under the following standards which will be required in order to maintain official recognition by UCA:
+Purchase or Renting Property Off Campus - The Board of Trustees authorizes the Administration (according to Board of Trustees Policy No. 705) to allow University organizations to purchase or rent property off campus.
+In order to receive approval, the standards outlined in the policy must be met.